 The plug set on this DuroStar generator includes 2 standard household outlets providing 120 volts and a locking L5 three prong outlet that generates either 120 or 240 volts at 30 amps.
 And because DuroStar stands behind their generator, they are also offering a 3-year limited warranty against manufacturer defects.

-In summary, this is one of the best portable generators on our list for power, noise level and portability.
+In summary, this the best portable generator on our list for power, noise level and portability.

 Read Full Review: DuroStar DS4000S Gas Powered Portable Generator